historical fiction

 • The Children of Bradfield Wood

-2,675 words · About a 13-minute read.
+About a 13-minute read or a 20-minute listen.
 During the reign of King Stephen, two children of strange green hue were discovered near Woolpit in Suffolk, speaking in an unknown tongue and refusing all common food save raw beans.
 What follows is not a retelling of that story, but an imagined prelude to it

 Read more →